 Dialectical Behavior Therapy

 Dialectical Behavior Therapy DBT is another acceptable therapy for personality disorders.
 Dialectic, a Greek word, means conversation with opposing views.
-In Behavior Therapy, patients with mood disorders and substance abuse issues, work with a clinician to talk about different situations and come up with appropriate responses and behaviors.
+In Behavior Therapy, patients with mood disorders and substance abuse issues work with a clinician to talk about different situations and develop appropriate responses and behaviors.
 For people who have triggers that lead to substantial reactions, DBT provides coping skills to apply to events, thoughts, behaviors, and feelings to avoid explosive or undesired reactions that affect interpersonal relationships.
-DBT has been found to be an appropriate and successful talk therapy for those with BPD or spectrum mood disorders.
+DBT is an appropriate and successful talk therapy for those with BPD or spectrum mood disorders.

 For those with a BPD, Transference-focused Psychotherapy is a type of therapy that patients typically attend two times per week.
 This highly structured treatment plan focuses on distorted perceptions of oneself and others.
 TFP has been shown to change how patients think about themselves in relationships and works on unreconciled conflicts with others due to mental health issues, including BPD.

 Another treatment for BPD is mentalization-based therapy MBT.
-What often stands out is that borderline personality disorder patients often benefit from several forms of therapy at the same time.
-Mentalization-based therapy has been found to be a positive way of treating BPD for several reasons.
+What often stands out is that borderline personality disorder patients often benefit from several forms of therapy simultaneously.
+Mentalization-based therapy is a positive way of treating BPD for several reasons.

 MBT brings together aspects of psychodynamic, systematic, cognitive-behavioral, and ecological therapeutic approaches.
 The goal of using MBT to treat BPD is to increase the patient’s mentalization capacity and reduce the likelihood of harmful behaviors to one’s self or others.

 - More intimate and gratifying relationships